listy-is/RecipeKit/README.md

 # Implementation details

-Each recipe contains a set of instructions that have single responsibility for extracting information from specific websites or internet sources. his allows for automated data gathering and addition to lists.
+Each recipe contains a set of instructions that have single responsibility for extracting information from specific websites or internet sources.
+This allows for automated data gathering and addition to lists.

 ## Recipe Properties